A Daughter of the Gods: Production

-An original score was composed for the film by Robert Hood Bowers, which was played by an orchestra during each screening.
+Robert Hood Bowers composed the film's score, which was played by an orchestra during each screening.
 It was considered the most memorable film score up to that time.

 Reception

-The existing film censorship boards in the United States and Canada and the National Board of Review passed the film in spite of its brief nudity scene, calling it artistic.
+The film-censorship boards in the United States and Canada and the National Board of Review passed the film in spite of its brief nudity scene, calling it artistic.
 Fox made general distribution of the film for the 1916 December holiday season.

-President Wilson and his wife, to celebrate their first wedding anniversary, attended the film's December 18, 1916 showing at the Belasco Theater, where it opened in Washington, D.C.
-Prior to this, the Wilsons had only seen films shown at the White House.
+On December 18, 1916, President Wilson and his wife celebrated their first wedding anniversary by attending the film's showing at the Belasco Theatre in Washington, D.C.
+It was the first film they viewed outside of the White House.

 It reportedly made a net profit of $1.35 million.

 Preservation

-With no prints of A Daughter of the Gods located in any film archives, it is considered a lost film.
+No prints of A Daughter of the Gods are known to exist.
+It is considered a lost film.